appcelerator-archive/amp-pilot/README.md

-amp-pilot
+###amp-pilot

-amp-pilot is launched inside a container controling the start/stopthe application to launch (mate app) and registering it to consul if needed
+amp-pilot is launched inside a container controling the start/stop of the real application (mate app) and registering it to consul if needed

 ### Features

  * Start/restart app mate when its dependencies are ready
- * Stop app mate if during execution a dependency become not ready
+ * Stop app mate if during execution a dependency become not ready (optionaly not)
- * Register app mate to consul when executed, opionnaly when ready using a script
+ * Register app mate to consul when executed, optionaly when ready using a script and de-register when exit
+ * heart-beat application redeay to consul on regular basis with variable speed concidering the application is starting or started and ready.

 ### Configuration